panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 ---
 layout: post
 title: 5 simple steps to a lean Docker image
-# published: false
 ---

-Docker is a tool I often use, both for developing my personal projects and also during my [Cybersec studies]({{ site.baseurl }}{% post_url 2024-10-28-place-an-ssh-honeypot %}).
-I lately researched how Docker builds an image, and found ways to prevent the image from taking too much space.
+Docker is a tool I often use, both for developing personal projects and also during my [Cybersec studies]({{ site.baseurl }}{% post_url 2024-10-28-place-an-ssh-honeypot %}).
+Recently, I researched how Docker builds an image and discovered ways to limit the image size.

-This came after I set up a separate, basic VPS for testing stuff.
-Because of the various images and containers running on it, it soon ran out of storage.
-Instead of simply increasing the VPS storage, I went for frugality.
+This came after I set up a separate, basic VPS for testing stuff that quickly ran out of storage.
+Instead of simply upgrading the VPS storage, I went for frugality and optimized my Docker images.

-Here are some basic first steps you can do to limit the image size.
-I also tried to keep these steps language agnostic, but I'll use a Node app to exemplify the concepts.
+Here are some basic first steps you can take to limit the image size.
+I tried keeping these steps language agnostic, but I'll use a Node app to exemplify the concepts.

 The build command I used:
 ```
 docker build --no-cache -t node-api:v0 .
 ```
-After each step, you can find the *stats with the image size and times to build*.
-Notice that the time it takes to build may vary based on you system, network connection, time of day and how depressed your machine is.
+After each step, you'll see *the image size and build time*.
+Notice that the build time may vary based on your system, network connection, time of day, and how depressed your machine is.

-### Initial built
+### Initial build
 I'm starting from this Dockerfile:
 ```dockerfile
 FROM node:latest